What is Psoriasis?

 The most commonly used topical treatment to treat mild to moderate psoriasis is corticosteroids.
 They are available in many forms, including ointments, lotions, creams, gels, shampoos, and sprays.
 Other topical treatment options include retinoid creams, calcineurin inhibitors, salicylic acid, and vitamin D analogues.

 Light therapy or “phototherapy” is an effective treatment option for moderate to severe psoriasis and can be used alone combined with other medications.
 This treatment involves exposing the targeted skin to controlled amounts of artificial or natural light.
 These light options are offered at highly-specified doses of UVB broadband or UVB narrowband light.
+This therapy is not available at DermAtelier on Avenue but is found at some hospitals and private offices.

 Oral or Injectable Medications